Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Debian v.s.
 AlmaLinux OS

-In this directory, we have tested the two linux operating systems of AlmaLinux-9 and Debian-13.
+In this directory, we have tested the two linux operating systems of Debian-13 and AlmaLinux-9.
-They run quite well in normal operations.
-The Debian OS runs quite successfully while some errors appeared in the tested AlmaLinux-9.3 OS.
+They run quite well in normal operations, while some errors appear in the tested AlmaLinux-9.3 OS.
 The updated AlmaLinux-9.6 has been updated for usual internet connections except for FFTW3 and the softwares like pairlist.
-However, it goes with still errors in "pip3 install genice".
+It goes with still errors in "pip3 install genice".

 ### Tests of Debian and AlmaLinux OS's